How to mic hi-hat & cymbals

-Guidelines for miking a hi-hat
+Guidelines for miking a hi-hat.

-This article will give you some guidelines on close miking a hi-hat.
+This article will give you guidelines on close miking a hi-hat.
 It will discuss the best type of microphone for the job, suitable placement options and mounting tips.

 Close miking an instrument is often considered to be a compromise to the instrument’s true acoustic sound.
-An instrument’s sound is usually designed to be experienced at a distance so that all the different elements of the sound are naturally blended into a perfect harmony.
+An instrument’s sound is usually designed to be experienced at a distance so that all the different elements of the sound are naturally blended into perfect harmony.
 Yet often, mounting a microphone directly on the instrument is the most practical solution.

 Finding and placing the microphone in the instrument’s sweet spot – or your preferred location, can be a challenge.
 Keeping it there can be even more challenging, especially if the instrument is moved.
 For this reason, close miking requires a dependable mounting solution.